 Now there are many different options for automating the delivery process:

-- You can go for an existing software (The option is pretty fast and long-term, since you are in control.
+- You can go for existing software.
+(The option is pretty fast and long-term since you are in control.
 The investments would be minimal.)

 We have developed a platform that easily integrates with the internal order accounting system, but at the same time has an equipped operator’s place.
 The operator – perhaps one of your administrators – takes orders by phone, entering the details immediately into the system after commissioning.
 The work is easily done remotely, so your administrator will not even have to leave home (supporting the #stayhome idea.)

 As soon as the operator enters an order in the system and the client pays for it online, it is automatically transferred to the kitchen to your cook.
 When ready, the cook takes the packed order to the safe zone (where there are no people), changes the status of the order to “Done” on the work device, and leaves for the kitchen again.